NEHEMIAH COMMUNITY EMPOWERMENT CENTER INC

 What we aim to solve

 Our goal is to decrease the education inequity in at-risk and underserved communities in Guildford County.
-We address the lack of consistent exposure to the STEM and robotics fields.
+We address the lack of consistent exposure to the STEM and robotics fields by providing consistent access to these technologies.
 We believe that early and consistent exposure to these fields is key to our younger generation.
-Which, in turn, will enable them to compete in the job market when seeking jobs in these fields.
+Which, in turn, will enable individuals to compete in the job market when seeking employment.

 Our programs